ZuInnoTe/rust-wasm-dynamic-module-study/README.md

 * Cross-plattform support
 * Modules can be loaded dynamically based on a need basis
 * Modules can be load securely - this means all interactions happen through precise interfaces, clear memory separation (no rouge module can bring down the whole application) and we can define additional policies what a module is allowed to do and what not (e.g. access to filesystem)
+* There are potential large data volumes to be exchanged between modules - it is not only about parameters and some return values

 ## Code
 The code is available under: